ShaunBillows/csv-processor-react/README.md

 - Install the necessary dependencies by running 'npm install' or 'yarn install'
 - Import the CSVUploader component into your App.js file
-- Use the component in your app by adding '<CSVUploader />' to your JSX code
+- Use the component in your app by adding '&lt;CSVUploader /&gt;' to your JSX code
 - Customise the data processing function in utils/processData.js to fit your specific use case

 ## Customisation